HUMN 1048 Understanding Islam and Muslim Societies (WSTC)

-Description This is an introductory level unit that forms part of the Islamic Studies major.
-The unit will contribute to the development of sound disciplinary expertise in the academic study of Islam - historical and sociological.
-The unit will familiarise students with critical approaches to the study of Islam that touch on its origins and development, formation of traditions, social structures and institutions as well as familiarising students with issues regarding Islam in the Western context.
-The unit will assist students to develop cross-cultural awareness and interaction, communication and interpersonal skills, inventiveness and a capacity for independent thinking and analysis and problem solving skills.
+Description This is an introductory level subject that forms part of the Islamic Studies major.
+The subject will contribute to the development of sound disciplinary expertise in the academic study of Islam - historical and sociological.
+The subject will familiarise students with critical approaches to the study of Islam that touch on its origins and development, formation of traditions, social structures and institutions as well as familiarising students with issues regarding Islam in the Western context.
+The subject will assist students to develop cross-cultural awareness and interaction, communication and interpersonal skills, inventiveness and a capacity for independent thinking and analysis and problem solving skills.

 School Humanities & Comm Arts

 Student Contribution Band HECS Band 4 10cp